top of page

 Those early days

-The debut and hiatus
+The debut and subsequent hiatus

 In 2004, Marian established a home recording studio and began uploading cover songs and original songs to social media platforms.
 She experimented with various genres such as reggae, blues, and electronica in those early days.
 In 2010, Marian began working on new material for a studio album and sought to create an R&B concept album with elements of soul and pop.
 Consisting of fourteen songs, the album was promoted with the digital release of two singles—"Leave You", released on May 22, 2011, and the second single, "Eye for an Eye", released on August 11, 2011.
-The debut effort One of a Kind was released digitally on November 15, 2011 under her first imprint label, Hail Stunna.
+The debut effort One of a Kind was released digitally on November 15, 2011 under her independent label, Hail Stunna.
 Three years after the album's release, Marian went on hiatus to focus on her personal life and pursue an outside career.
 She used the time away from her music to strengthen her familial relationships and to nurse a bout of writer's block she experienced.

 Return to music and Headfirst

 In 2020, amid the chaos and bedlam, Marian was moved by a tidal wave of inspiration for songwriting.
 By way of a series of social and personal experiences, she began working on material for a new recording project.
 She drew inspiration from sounds and themes explored by new-age German bands like Enigma and Tangerine Dream, and sought to incorporate a soulful, indie pop sound into these themes to create a fresh start to her sound.
 She abandoned the formulaic R&B style of song and birthed a stripped down, bare bones, dreamlike, expressive signature genre.
 At the turn of that year, she ultimately released her first extended play (EP) Headfirst on January 13, 2021, reinvigorating her music career and reestablishing her presence in the music industry.
 Released independently under her new label Marian Renta Co.Headfirst spawned a music video for the EP's title-track and garnered positive reception from general audiences for its lyrical depth and powerful vocal performance.
+Trending upward, she would continue to release a string of EPs and singles, including Great Deep and Candy-coated Pill, and a chain of crossover singles that have been met with positive reception.

 bottom of page